-The International Segment's higher pre-tax profit for the second quarter and first half of 2016 is more than explained by favorable volume and mix driven by growth in consumer and non-consumer finance receivables.
-The adverse effect of the stronger U.S. dollar and lower margin driven by lower portfolio yield were partial offsets.
+The International Segment's pre-tax profit for the third quarter and first nine months of 2016 is largely unchanged.
+The result is explained by favorable volume and mix driven by growth in all products, offset by the adverse effect of the stronger U.S. dollar and lower margin driven by lower portfolio yield.